 Call Maddox, Segerblom & Canepa for a free evaluation.
 775-322-3666.

-We help home owners plagued by new home construction defects in Nevada and Northern California resolve the legal issues that arise out of construction projects, such as a breach of contract or breach of warranty.
-We want to protect your home, real estate investments, and your dreams.
+We help homeowners plagued by new home construction defects in Nevada and Northern California resolve the legal issues that arise out of construction projects, such as a breach of contract or breach of warranty.
+We want to protect your residential property, real estate investments, and your dreams.

 It is critical that you hire a construction lawyer to represent your interests in construction defect litigation.
 Our lawyers have experience with construction litigation.
 We understand how construction contracts relate to the statutes and know how to apply the law to the facts of your construction project.
 While construction litigation is an option of last resort, where it is necessary, we are prepared to go forward.